brokentimeline/mailo/README.md

 ### "Failed to generate email address"
 - Check your internet connection (`ping 1.1.1.1`)
 - Guerrilla Mail API may be temporarily down – wait a few minutes and retry

+### Inbox stays empty even after sending an email
+- Wait 5–10 seconds – email delivery is not instant.
+- Use the **debug command** (`d`) to see the raw API response.
+If the response shows `"list": []`, the email may have been blocked or the address is invalid.
+Try generating a new address (option 1) and send the email again.
+- Some services block disposable email domains – try a different recipient service.

 ### Clipboard not working
 - Install `pyperclip` (`pip install pyperclip`) – if it still fails, your terminal environment may not support clipboard.
 The rest of Mailo works without it.